Find Your Perfect School

 Students can use an online library to supplement their studies.
 They can use this resource to conduct needed research for their classes and general reference and links to relevant resources.
 The library has articles, databases, books, and Web links to help you throughout the curriculum.

-Start a career in healthcare with Penn Foster’s Occupational Therapy (OT) Aide Program.
+Aspiring occupational therapy assistants should take a look at a career in healthcare with Penn Foster’s Occupational Therapy (OT) Aide Program.

 Pueblo Community College